widynek/bp2/README.md

 # Instructions from the author on using this repository

+# TODO
+* DB should not be accessed with ROOT credentials

 It should be platform independent as long as you have Docker & Docker Compose installed.
 - clone the repository
 - run `cd laravel`